 The Science Behind Coarse Beard Hair

 A coarse beard is defined by its structure — thick strands, firm texture, and a natural resistance to movement.
 The width of each hair shaft is greater than that of fine or medium hair, giving it a dense, robust appearance.
+This structure contributes to the beard’s strength but also affects how it behaves during growth and grooming.

 The texture of coarse beard hair comes down to biology.
 Testosterone levels, genetics, and follicle shape all play a role in determining hair thickness and curl pattern.
 Men with oval or irregular follicles typically grow hair that feels wiry or textured, while round follicles produce straighter strands.